Action complete

 How are we working together?

-The Ministry of Tourism, Arts, Culture and Sport meets with Indigenous Tourism BC every six weeks to discuss progress on the Indigenous Tourism Training Initiative and identify challenges, successes, where support is needed, and upcoming opportunities for further collaboration.
-Indigenous Tourism BC also submits written progress reports bi-annually, as well as an annual report complete with financials.
-The distinctions-based approach is providing Indigenous Tourism BC with the flexibility to allocate the funding, within the program parameters, based on Indigenous tourism partners’ specific needs and meeting tourism partners’ where they are at in their tourism journeys.
+The Ministry of Tourism, Arts, Culture and Sport (TACS) meets with Indigenous Tourism BC (ITBC) every six weeks to discuss progress on the Indigenous Tourism Training Initiative (ITTI) and identify challenges, successes, areas where support is needed and upcoming opportunities for further collaboration.
+ITBC also submits written progress reports bi-annually, as well as an annual report complete with financials.
+A distinctions-based approach provides ITBC with the flexibility to allocate the funding, within the program parameters, based on Indigenous tourism partners’ specific needs and to meet tourism partners at their respective stages of tourism readiness and development.
 This approach ensures that the work is Indigenous led.
-The ministry and Indigenous Tourism BC have a very strong partnership and are continually consulting and collaborating with each other on Indigenous tourism opportunities and impacts.
+The ITTI provided ITBC with the flexibility to offer training that was tailored to the needs of Indigenous communities and peoples.
+TACS and ITBC maintain a very strong partnership and continue consulting and collaborating with each other on Indigenous tourism opportunities and impacts.

 Are there challenges?